 Tickets & visitor tips

 Don’t plan to pop in here quickly in between visiting other sites: St. Marx remains relatively isolated from the main visitor areas in Vienna.
-So you need to set aside a little time to get here (although public transport is fast and frequent).
+So you need to set aside a little time to reach it (although fast and frequent trams take you out there).

-One cemetery near neighbour does, however, serve as a popular event venue.
-The Marx Halle hosts large trade fairs, but also concerts and consumer events like the Vienna Coffee Festival, the Edelstoff design markets, the Super Bier Fest, WeFair and 4GAMECHANGERS.
+One cemetery neighbour does, however, serve as a popular event venue: the Marx Halle hosts large trade fairs, but also concerts and consumer events like the Vienna Coffee Festival, the Edelstoff design markets, the Super Bier Fest, WeFair and 4GAMECHANGERS.

 How to get to St. Marx cemetery